Minnesota Vikings: 1998

 1998 was a year to remember for the franchise.
 With a spectacular offense led by quarterback Randall Cunningham (who replaced an injured Brad Johnson), running back Robert Smith, veteran wide receiver Cris Carter, and explosive rookie Randy Moss, the Vikings set a then-NFL record by scoring a total of 556 points, never scoring fewer than 24 in a game.
 The Vikings finished the season 15–1, their only loss was to the Tampa Bay Buccaneers 27–24 in Week 9.
 In the playoffs, the Vikings rolled past the Arizona Cardinals 41–21, and came into the Metrodome heavily favored for their NFC title showdown with the Atlanta Falcons, who had gone 14–2 in the regular season.
 After kicker Gary Anderson, who had just completed the first perfect regular season in NFL history (not missing a single extra point or field goal attempt the entire year), missed a 38-yard field goal attempt with just over 2 minutes remaining, the Falcons' ensuing drive tied the game.
 This led to a controversial decision by head coach Dennis Green to run out the clock and let the game go to overtime.
 Though the Vikings won the coin toss, Atlanta went on to win it 30–27 in overtime on Morten Andersen's 38-yard field goal.
 The Vikings became the first 15–1 team to fail to reach the Super Bowl.
-The Falcons lost Super Bowl XXXIII to John Elway and the Denver Broncos.

 1999

 Cunningham resumed duties again in 1999, but after a lukewarm 2–4 start, Jeff George replaced him as starting quarterback.
 He finished the season with an 8–2 record, and led the Vikings into the postseason once again, with an overall team record of 10–6.
 Minnesota beat Dallas in the Wild Card game 27–10, and faced playoff newcomer Kurt Warner and the St. Louis Rams in the Divisional matchup.
 The game was a shootout that Minnesota led 17–14 at halftime, but the Rams outscored Minnesota 35–20 in the second half to win 49–37.
-St. Louis would go on to win Super Bowl XXXIV.

 2000s

-The Vikings entered the decade by winning the divisional championship and an appearance in the NFC Championship game, where they were defeated 41–0 by the New York Giants.
-The following season, they struggled by posting a 5–11 record in 2001.
+The Vikings entered the decade by winning the divisional championship and an appearance in the 2000 NFC Championship game, where they were defeated 41–0 by the New York Giants.
+The following season, they struggled to a 5–11 record.
 The team made the playoffs again in 2004, but did not win a divisional title again until 2008.
 Since the merger, the 2000s became the decade with the fewest playoff berths for the franchise.